svveden/FFXIV_MBS/README.md

 This bot is for comparing items against Ultros' (my home server) marketboard.

+Market info provided by Universalis API and is almost always not up date, so numbers will likely be off by small amounts or deals sold.

 As of right now, this bot has the following output:
 ```
 Item Name